This quick tutorial shows you how to check the CPU temperature on Ubuntu and other Linux distributions with a help of a tool called Psensor.

 Overheating of laptops is a common issue one faces these days.
-Monitoring hardware temperature may help you to diagnose why laptop is getting overheated.
-In this article, we’ll see how to check CPU temperature in Ubuntu.
+Monitoring hardware temperature may help you diagnose why your laptop is getting overheated.
+In this article, we’ll learn how to check the CPU temperature on Ubuntu.

-We are going to use a GUI tool Psensor that allows you to monitor hardware temperature in Linux.
+We’re going to use a GUI tool, Psensor, that allows you to monitor hardware temperature on Linux.
 With Psensor you can:

 - monitor the temperature of the motherboard and CPU sensors

 - monitor the temperature of the NVidia GPUs